 resolves

+1 to continue promoting the ITU’s Global Network Resiliency Platform and its work to provide a platform for ICT regulators, policy makers and other stakeholders to share best practice on building confidence and security in the use of ICTs;

-to continue to give this work high priority within ITU, in accordance with its competences and expertise, including promoting common understanding among governments and other stakeholders of building confidence and security in the use of ICTs at national, regional and international level;
+2 to continue to give this work high priority within ITU, taking into account new and emerging telecommunication/ICT services and technologies and in accordance with its competences and expertise, including promoting common understanding among governments and other stakeholders of building confidence and security in the use of ICTs at national, regional and international level;

+3 that ITU should continue to serve as a platform of information sharing for the various activities, initiatives, and projects that are being carried out on different facets of cybersecurity by stakeholders and organizations active in this field to enable an easy point of access for all;

-to continue to maintain, in building upon the information base associated with the "ICT Security Standards Roadmap" and ITU-D's efforts on cybersecurity, and with the assistance of other relevant organizations, an inventory of national, regional and international initiatives and activities to promote the development of common approaches in the field of cybersecurity;
+10 to continue to maintain, in building upon the information base associated with the "ICT Security Standards Roadmap" and “Security Compendium” and ITU-D's efforts on cybersecurity, and with the assistance of other relevant organizations, an inventory of national, regional and international initiatives and activities to promote the development of common approaches in the field of cybersecurity;

+11 to promote the growth and development of a diverse and skilled cybersecurity workforce that is able to address and mitigate cyber risks, and promote the importance of effective qualifications and professional career pathways;

 instructs the Secretary-General and the Directors of the Bureaux

+1 to continue to provide a platform for ICT regulators, policy makers and other stakeholders to share with one another information and best practice on building confidence and security in the use of ICTs especially during globally shared challenges such as pandemics;

+7 to consider the results of the GCI to guide ITU cybersecurity-related initiatives, especially taking into account the gaps identified through the GCI process;

+8 to report annually to the Council on the implementation of this resolution, and on the activities of the three Sectors and the General Secretariat to build confidence and security in the use of ICTs in line with WSIS Action Line C5, and to make proposals as appropriate;

 instructs the Director of the Telecommunication Standardization Bureau

 to intensify work within existing ITU-T study groups in order to:

-i) address existing and future threats and vulnerabilities affecting efforts to build confidence and security in the use of ICTs, taking into account new services and based on telecommunication/ICT networks, by developing , as appropriate, with the goal of implementing WTSA resolutions, particularly Resolutions 50 52 (Rev. Hammamet, 2016) and Resolution 58 (Rev. allowing work to begin before a question is approved;
+i) address existing and future threats and vulnerabilities affecting efforts to build confidence and security in the use of ICTs, taking into account new and emerging telecommunications/ICTs services and technologies based on telecommunication/ICT networks, by developing Recommendations, Supplements, and Technical Reports, as appropriate, with the goal of implementing WTSA resolutions, particularly Resolutions 50 (Rev. Geneva, 2022), 52 (Rev. Hammamet, 2016) and Resolution 58 (Rev. Geneva, 2022), allowing work to begin before a question is approved;

+iii) to encourage collaboration among the various ITU-T study groups regarding the study of cybersecurity related matters, throughout their work on standardization;

+4 to support the work of ITU-D Study Question 3/2;

+5 to continue to collaborate with the Director of the Telecommunication Development Bureau in the dissemination to the developing countries information on guidelines, recommendations, technical reports and best practices related to building confidence and security in the use of Information and Communication technologies, which have been developed by the study groups of the ITU Telecommunication Standardization Sector (ITU-T),

-further instructs the Director of the Telecommunication Standardization Bureau and the Director of the Telecommunication Development Bureau, each within the scope of their responsibilities
+further instructs the Director of the Telecommunication Standardization Bureau and the Director of the Telecommunication Development Bureau, that each within the scope of their responsibilities: